Month: June 2025

 For social scientists who study the intersection of protests, politics and law enforcement, the scenes unfolding in California broadly follow a script that has played out many times in many other countries.
 A strong government response to demonstrations that initially start peacefully, they say, often produce increasingly violent confrontations.
 In some instances, they add, leaders have used the prospect of civil unrest to use heavy-handed tactics or create pretexts to expand their grip on power.

 The Trump White House is eager to grasp another fig leaf of a pretext to go even further in its power grab.
 It craves a violent confrontation, which city and state authorities are doing their best to ward off.
 Trump’s actions have escalated the situation, rather than calmed things down.
 Deliberately.
-That’s not law and order; this is an authoritarian assault directed at political enemies and constraints on a rogue White House.
+That’s not law and order; this is an authoritarian assault directed at political enemies and at constraints on a rogue White House.

 Even if Trump doesn’t get the explosion of violence he is egging on, and the fig leaf of a plausible excuse for violent suppression by the military, he has already damaged the Constitution, federalism, state sovereignty, checks and balances, and the rule of law.